FAQ for Sub Seeker Advertisers

 To advertise substitute vacancies longer than seven days’ duration, please use EducationPosts.ie.

 7. How do I offer a substitute teaching position to a Job Seeker?

 To make an offer, select ‘View Profile’ for the preferred Job Seeker, then select ‘Send Offer Email’.
-The Job Seeker will be notified of your offer via Sub Seeker and also by email.
+The Job Seeker will be notified of your offer via Sub Seeker, by email and via text message.
 The status of your offer will be updated on your Sub Seeker dashboard and you will also receive email notification when your offer has been accepted or declined.